 - Leasing Public Land: Policy Debates and International Experiences (2003; translated into Chinese in 2007);

 - Analyzing Land Readjustment: Economics, Law, and Collective Action (2007);

 - Land Policies and Their Outcomes (2007);

 - Smart Growth Policies: An Evaluation of Programs and Outcomes (2009);

 - China’s Local Public Finance in Transition (2010);

 - Value Capture and Land Policies (2012); and

 In collaboration with UN-HABITAT, Dr. Hong is undertaking a book project to examine why some countries have or have not taken the key values of land readjustment--public participation and inclusiveness--seriously.
-The edited volume, Participatory and Inclusive land Readjustment, will be published in late 2014.
+The edited volume, Governance and Land Readjustment, will be published in late 2015.

 His current research projects include:

 - the design of durable shelter solutions for internally displaced persons in the post-war era of Iraq with UN-HABITAT, Regional Office for Arab States;

-- potential applications of participatory and inclusive land readjustment (PILaR) for urban expansion and redevelopment in Medellin, Colombia with UN-HABITAT, Main Office in Nairobi;
+- potential applications of participatory and inclusive land readjustment (PILaR) for urban expansion and redevelopment in Bahan, Egypt with UN-HABITAT, Egypt Office; and

 - the balancing of property rights and obligations in land and housing policy discourse in the United States and the People's Republic of China.